The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 • Conversions tell you the number of recipients who take a desired action, like donating or signing up for an event.

-• Unsubscribe rate indicates the percentage of recipients who opt out of future emails.
-If your unsubscribe rate is high, you might be emailing too frequently, or your content might be irrelevant.
+• Unsubscribe rate is the percentage of recipients who opt out of future emails.
+If your unsubscribe rate is high, you might be emailing too frequently, or your content might be misaligned with supporters’ interests.

-Tracking these email metrics will give you valuable insights into your audience’s behavior, so you can fine-tune your outreach.
+Tracking email metrics gives you valuable insights into your audience’s behavior, so you can fine-tune your outreach.
 Look at these messages for each email, so you can determine what’s working well and what can be improved.

-You can also compare metrics to industry benchmarks.
-We recommend looking at key performance indicators (KPIs) for the specific email platform you use if available.
+You can also compare your metrics to industry benchmarks.
+We recommend looking at key performance indicators (KPIs) for your specific email platform.
 For instance, Mailchimp has a 40.04% average email open rate for nonprofits, while GetResponse has a 54.54% average email open rate for nonprofits.

 If your metrics underperform compared to your platform’s benchmarks, make adjustments and A/B test specific elements until you see improvement.